ibmresilient/resilient-community-apps/fn_reaqta/README.md

   List the Key Features of the Integration
 -->
 * Sync alerts to SOAR cases via user defined filter criteria
-* Sync SOAR case notes to ReaQta
+* Sync SOAR case notes to QRadar EDR
-* ReaQta alert closing closes the SOAR case and SOAR case closing closes the ReaQta alert
+* QRadar EDR alert closing closes the SOAR case and SOAR case closing closes the QRadar EDR alert
 * Get running processes on a give endpoint
-* Download ReaQta endpoint process file to an attachment
+* Download QRadar EDR endpoint process file to an attachment
-* Kill ReaQta endpoint processes
+* Kill QRadar EDR endpoint processes
-* Isolate ReaQta endpoint
+* Isolate QRadar EDR endpoint
 * Create a new Alert or Blocking policy based on a file hash